BlueAndGold - Notre Dame Rookie Receiver Standards In NFL

 5. Equanimeous St. Brown — 2018

-The sixth-round pick as a junior caught 21 passes for 328 yards and no scores as a Green Bay rookie, but was sidelined last season with an injury.
+The sixth-round pick as a junior caught 21 passes for 328 yards and no scores as a Green Bay rookie, but was sidelined last season due to an injury.

 We gave him the slight nod over Tate, who also turned pro following his junior campaign and likewise caught 21 passes, although for only 222 yards and no touchdowns.